themanyone/whisper_dictation/README.md

 We heard OpenAI also has enterprise endoints for ChatGPT that offer some privacy and security.
 But we have never been contacted by OpenAI and make no claims about its proprietary domains.

-## Optional Google AI integration
+## Optional Google AI

 * Sign up for a [GOOGLE_API_KEY](https://aistudio.google.com)
 * `pip install -q -U google-generativeai`
 * `export GENAI_KEY=<YOUR API_KEY>`

+## AI Images

-**AI Images.** Now with `sdapi.py`, images may be generated locally, or across the network.
+Now with `sdapi.py`, images may be generated locally, or across the network.
 Requires [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 Start `webui.sh` on the server with --api options.
 Also use --medvram or --lowvram if your video is as bad as ours.
 If using remotely, configure our `sdapi.py` client with the server's address.

 **Start stable-diffusion webui**